 Athens, is still one of the safest European capitals although there are areas that you do not need to walk through.
 Ask the locals, or, the hotel employees.

 It’s very likely you’ll be as charmed by the Greek people as you will be, by Greece’s beautiful landscape.

 If your time is limited, a guided tour is the best way to see places.

-We offer the tours without the entrance fees.
-We work with clients that are allowed to enter to sites & museums f.o.c. or by paying discounted entrances.
+We offer the tours without the entrance fees, since we have clients that are allowed to enter to sites & museums f.o.c. or by paying discounted entrances.

 Our final prices are not matched by any other company.
 After 60 years organizing tours throughout Greece we have secured the best deals.